(2) The practice

 For beginners - how to start

+Complete beginners are always welcome at Ashtanga Yoga Kreuzberg.
 If you're new to the concept of a Mysore self-practice class, we encourage you to come and observe first.
 This allows you to meet your teachers, understand the dynamics of the class, and ask any questions you might have before deciding if it's right for you.

 Embarking on Ashtanga yoga through a Mysore self-practice class offers an ideal starting point.
 The individualized instruction within a group setting ensures a tailored approach, providing personal attention at your own pace - an approach we find to be the most effective and secure way to introduce practitioners to the method.

+Beginners need not be familiar with the entire Asthanga yoga sequence before starting.
+We teach the poses systematically, guiding you through each one, facilitating memorization as you progress.
 If you are inspired to begin your Asthanga yoga journey, simply choose your preferred day, and reach out to us to let us know that you are interested in joining our class.

 For beginners - your first class